cmm2209/personal-website/content/project/phylogenetics/index.md

 tags: []
 reading_time: false
 share: false
+summary: 'Phylogenetic analysis of a group of 50 medieval manuscripts'
 ---

-Phylogenetic analysis of the manuscript tradition of Bartholomew of Messina's Latin translation of pseudo-Aristotle's _Problemata_.
+More about the project

 <!--more-->